- Best Practices When Using eBay

 - Common eBay Scams to Watch Out For

-- What Do You Do If You’ve Been Scammed on eBay?
+- What Do You Do If You've Been Scammed on eBay

 - Frequently Asked Questions

 Since eBay officially launched its auction-based online marketplace in September 1997, people from all walks of life have assembled to buy and sell new, used, antique, and refurbished products.
-Like most good things in life, scammers likely immediately set out to find ways to use good faith auctions to their advantage.
-They still do it today and aren’t likely to stop, but there are ways you can protect yourself and beat eBay scams.
+Unfortunately, like most good things in life, scammers likely immediately set out to find ways to use good faith auctions to their advantage.
+They still do it today and aren't likely to stop, but there are ways you can protect yourself and beat eBay scams.

 Best Practices When Using eBay